golang-leipzig/golang-leipzig.github.io/content/posts/meetup-32-wrapup.md

 ## Data Collectors and Flows

-We heard from [Jörg](https://www.linkedin.com/in/j%C3%B6rg-werner-b49798105/) about parts of their backend, data collection architecture.
+We heard from [Jörg](https://www.linkedin.com/in/j%C3%B6rg-werner-b49798105/) about parts of their backend, data collection architecture ([Slides](/downloads/Meetup-Telegraf.pdf)).

 Data flows from asset connectors, into [NATS](https://nats.io/), then via [telegraf](https://docs.influxdata.com/telegraf/v1.24/) into